atrajit-sarkar/DiscordLatex2HtmlCoversionBot/README.md

 - `/latex code:"$x^2$"` — render to PNG and PDF
 - `/overleaf` — open a modal with a large code editor-style input to write LaTeX and render
 - `/tex2html` — open a modal that converts LaTeX to an HTML website using TeX Live (htlatex); optional `format` choice (e.g., `html5`, `html5+mathjax`, `xhtml`, `odt`, `epub`)
+- `/deployhtml` — deploy the last generated HTML site to a GitHub repository (Pages) and return the URL
 - `/settings` — configure caption, DPI, and edit preamble
 - `/sethtmlformat` — set your preferred HTML format for `/tex2html`
 - `/setdpi 300` — set rendering DPI (100-1000)